spack/spack/lib/spack/docs/getting_started.rst

 on Macintosh, XCode is required.
 Spack is designed to run on HPC platforms like Cray and BlueGene/Q.  Not all packages should be expected to work on all platforms.
-A build matrix showing which packages are working on which systems is planned but not yet available.
+A build matrix showing which packages are working on which systems is planned, but not yet available.

 ------------
 Installation